Real Estate Crowdfunding Returns

 Equity Crowdfunding

-Cash-on-Cash Return: One way investors receive a return on their investment with equity crowdfunding is through the cash flow the property generates from the rental income.
-The deal sponsor typically distributes the cash flow (profits) generated from the investment each quarter after the property expenses, operating expenses and debt service is paid for.
+One way investors receive a return on their investment with equity crowdfunding is through the cash flow the property generates from the rental income.
+The deal sponsor typically distributes the cash flow (profits) generated from the investment each quarter after the property expenses, operating expenses, and debt service are paid for.

-Appreciation: With investment properties, such as commercial real estate, property values are tied to the net operating income (NOI) the real estate produces and the returns that investors expect based on risk and market condition.
+With investment properties, such as commercial real estate, property values are tied to the net operating income (NOI) the real estate produces and the returns that investors expect based on risk and market conditions.

 Over time, as the rental payments are being used to pay the debt service on a property, the principal balance is reduced and the equity increases.
 When the property eventually sells, the payoff balance on the mortgage is less than what was borrowed on the property so the proceeds from the sale are higher.

-Internal Rate of Return: In a typical equity real estate crowdfunding deal, investors will receive a cash distribution each quarter during the investment term then receive a larger payout once the property sells and the returns from the appreciation and equity build are realized.
+In a typical equity real estate crowdfunding deal, investors will receive a cash distribution each quarter during the investment term and then receive a larger payout once the property sells and the returns from the appreciation and equity build are realized.

 Your total return on the investment would have been $25,000.
 Divided by the 5 years you held the investment, the realized IRR would be 20%.
 Even though most of the return was realized at the end of the investment, the IRR is averaged out over the total investment term.